 - Global Digital Nomad Index: 24

 Thanks to its Mediterranean lifestyle, stunning beaches, and favorable tax system, Cyprus is becoming an increasingly attractive destination for digital nomads.
-The country offers a relaxed pace of life, making it ideal for remote work.
-Cyprus has a low tax rate for digital nomads, with tax incentives available for those earning income abroad.
+The country has a low tax rate for digital nomads, with tax incentives available for those earning income abroad.

 Residency options

-Cyprus offers a Digital Nomad Visa that allows remote workers to stay for up to one year, with the possibility of renewal.
-The minimum income requirement is around €3,500 per month, ensuring applicants can support themselves while living in the country.
-Cyprus also offers a Cyprus Permanent Residency Permit for those who invest a minimum of €300,000 in real estate.
+The Cyprus Digital Nomad Visa allows remote workers to stay for up to one year, with the possibility of renewal.
+The minimum income requirement is around €3,500 per month to make sure applicants can support themselves while living in the country.
+Cyprus also offers permanent residency through the Cyprus Golden Visa for those who invest a minimum of €300,000 in real estate.

 Expats community